ARCadete21/MachineLearningII/README.md

 - Joana Rosa | https://linkedin.com/in/joanarrosa/
 - Rita Centeno | https://www.linkedin.com/in/rita-centeno/
 -
-### Teachers Feedback:
+### Teacher's Feedback:
-"The project by Afonso, Joana and Rita was a high quality one.
+*"The project by Afonso, Joana and Rita was a high quality one.
 They could explain their reasoning on which clusters were the best and showcased deep knowledge in Unsupervised Learning.
-Also, they took great care in showcasing visuals and developing the report, with business acumen and showing that they care about the business impact."
-[Ivo Bernardo](https://www.linkedin.com/in/ivobernardo/)
+Also, they took great care in showcasing visuals and developing the report, with business acumen and showing that they care about the business impact of Machine learning and Data Science.
+Congratulations on the work!"* [Ivo Bernardo](https://www.linkedin.com/in/ivobernardo/)